jefdaj/git-kaizen/README.md

    codify it as a script.
 You define the commands to run along with input and output filename patterns.

-2. Later, `file-kaizen` will suggest running the script on other matching files.
+2. Later, `git-kaizen` will suggest running the script on other matching files.
    You have a growing menu of "next steps" for various situations.

 3. As with a build system, the real magic is in chaining steps together.